nannal/Tortuga/README.md

 # Tortuga

-## This tool can (only) be used to commit the abhorrent crime of violating the copyright of billionaires, by using it you could be prosecuted by your local authority, the author refuses to take any responsibility for actions performed using the provided tools and guide or consequences therefor.
+## This tool can (only) be used to commit the abhorrent crime of violating the copyright of billionaires, by using it you could be prosecuted by your local authority, the author refuses to take any responsibility for actions performed using the provided tools and guide or consequences there of.

 An all-in-one docker based media server & content acquiring service.